wilsontys/wilsontys/README.md

 <!-- Add your details -->

-An experienced manager with a diverse background of over 15 years of experience in leading high performance teams and managing sales and business operations.
-I am transitioning into a data and business analytics role after completing the Boston Consulting Group (BCG) led and SkillsFuture Singapore (SSG) initiated Rapid & Immersive Skill Enhancement (RISE) programme - a unique 6-month SGUnited Mid-Career Pathways Programme designed to build high-demand business and digital skills.
+An experienced manager with a diverse background of over 15 years of experience in leading high performance teams, I am looking to transition into a role whereby my data and business analytics skills can be put to good use.
+I am no stranger to data and analytical tools like Excel, Power BI, SQL and Python.

+Working with data is exciting and satisfying.
+I would like to help everyone make informed decisions and to stop guessing!
+I have also enjoyed generating new ideas and using data insights to devise feasible solutions to broadly relevant problems.
+There is a sense of accomplishment when I am able to boldly go where no man has gone before.
+In addition, being a Certified ScrumMaster® (CSM®), I am a keen practitioner in Agile management and Scrum.
+Originally developed in the software industry, I believe the Agile approach has the potential to transform the way we operate in today's world.

-With over 15 years of experience in leading global teams in Singapore, Malaysia and Indonesia, I have been successful in driving strong annual performances from my offices and departments.
-Among my accomplishments: an increased in SME sales revenue by 300% in 9 months, an expansion in the number of local accounts by 200% in less than a year and driving an annual revenue growth in specific market segments by 30% for 2 years running.
-Recently, I have contributed to 5 Python focused mini-projects, 1 hackathon and 1 capstone project.
+With over 15 years of experience in leading global teams in Singapore, Malaysia and Indonesia, I have been successful in driving strong annual performances from my previous appointments.
+Among my accomplishments: an increased in SME sales revenue by 300% and an expansion in the number of accounts by 200% in less than a year.
+As part of my recent training in the Rapid & Immersive Skill Enhancement (RISE) programme by Boston Consulting Group, I have contributed to 5 Python focused mini-projects, 1 hackathon and 1 capstone project.

 Competencies: business development, revenue management, business analysis, data analysis, sales & marketing management, stakeholders engagement

 <!-- Add link to the sections -->
 [Experience](#experience) <br>